 After a water main is installed or rehabilitated, it must be disinfected before being used.
 For decades, disinfection with chlorine compounds has been the standard practice.
 This entails filling the pipe with highly-chlorinated water or calcium hypochlorite tablets and letting it stand for 24 hours before dechlorinating the pipe.
 While effective, this method is slow and extremely labor-intensive.
 It involves the use of potentially hazardous chemicals and must be carefully monitored for environmental impacts.
 And, if the disinfection is not successful, the entire process must be repeated, or the pipe must be replaced.

 In the early 2000s, water quality staff at Denver Water noted the increasing implementation of ozone disinfection as a replacement for chlorine disinfection at water treatment facilities.
 They wondered if a similar technology application could provide a better means of water main disinfection.
-To find out, Denver Water formed an R&D team with CDM Smith senior vice president and environmental engineer Christopher R. Schulz, PE, who holds 11 patents for water treatment technologies.
+To find out, Denver Water formed an R&D team with CDM Smith senior vice president and senior environmental engineer Christopher R. Schulz, PE, who holds 11 patents for water treatment technologies.

 The team devised a trailer-mounted ozone system that injects ozonated water into one end of a pipe segment filled with finished water, monitors the ozone residual at the other end, and then neutralizes the ozonated water as it is discharged to the environment.
 The trailer-mounted ozone system quickly became a useful tool in Denver Water’s arsenal, and an award-winner for research innovation.
 Schulz says of the results, “The ozone system significantly saves time and money by reducing a 24-hour process to a 4-hour trip.”